rclone/rclone/docs/content/docs.md

   * `6` - Less serious errors (like 461 errors from dropbox) (NoRetry errors)
   * `7` - Fatal error (one that more retries won't fix, like account suspended) (Fatal errors)
   * `8` - Transfer exceeded - limit set by --max-transfer reached
+  * `9` - Operation successful, but no files transferred

 Environment Variables
 ---------------------